 2. agree to be repatriated to this country to receive long term medical care if medically required;

 Therefore, to qualify to buy the policy while in the United Kingdom as a UK resident, your daughter must have a permanent residential address in the United Kingdon and unrestricted right of entry to the United Kingdom as well as having access to have access and/or right to receive long term medical care (eg. NHS) in case of repatriation back to the UK.

 If you have any specific insurance questions, please ask our service team directly who will be more than happy to help: https://www.worldnomads.com/contactus.aspx (we try to keep our Ask a Nomad service for general travel questions that our travel community can answer.)
-Best wishes Kellie over 4 years ago
+Best wishes Kellie almost 5 years ago

 Depends where she'd want to be sent if she had to be repatriated for medial treatment (heaven forbid).
 If she says she's a UK resident she'd be returned to the UK.
-If she wants to be repatriated to Greece, so you can look after her, then she should say she's Greek. over 4 years ago
+If she wants to be repatriated to Greece, so you can look after her, then she should say she's Greek. almost 5 years ago